George Morrison (1919–2000)

 1976

-The solo exhibition George Morrison-Wood Collages, takes place at the Minneapolis Institute of Arts, Minneapolis Minnesota (Feb 15–Mar 28, 1976).
+The solo exhibition George Morrison-Wood Collages is held at the Minneapolis Institute of Arts, Minneapolis, Minnesota (Feb 15–Mar 28, 1976).

 1977

-Morrison becomes a Trustee of the Minneapolis Society of Fine Arts, Minneapolis Institute of Arts, 1977–1983.
+Morrison serves as a Trustee for the Minneapolis Society of Fine Arts, Minneapolis Institute of Arts, from 1977–1983.

 1978

-The solo exhibition George Morrison: Impressions, takes place at Macalester College, St. Paul, MN (Oct 27–Nov 19).
+The solo exhibition George Morrison: Impressions, takes place at Macalester College, St. Paul, Minnesota (Oct 27–Nov 19).

-Morrison is the subject for the series, 5 Minnesota Artists, GEORGE MORRISON: Indian Artist was filmed for the archives of KTCA TV Public Radio, Jerome Foundation, Minneapolis.
+Morrison is the subject of the series, 5 Minnesota Artists, GEORGE MORRISON: Indian Artist filmed for the archives of KTCA TV Public Radio, Jerome Foundation, Minneapolis.

 1979